fleetdm/fleet/docs/1-Using-Fleet/5-Osquery-logs.md

 When Fleet encounters logs that are too big for Lambda, notifications will be output in the Fleet logs and those logs _will not_ be sent to Lambda.

-Queries with the `differential` logging type might result in a higher number of Lambda invocations.
+Lambda is executed once per log line.
+As a result, queries with `differential` result logging might result in a higher number of Lambda invocations.

+> Queries are assigned `differential` result logging by default in Fleet. `differential` logs have two format options, single (event) and batched.
+[Check out the osquery documentation](https://osquery.readthedocs.io/en/stable/deployment/logging/#differential-logs) for more information on `differential` logs.

 Keep this in mind when using Lambda, as you're charged based on the number of requests for your functions and the duration, the time it takes for your code to execute.
-The `differential` logging type is the default logging type in Fleet.

 ### PubSub